 As mentioned clear #6 plastic, often used in restaurant takeout lids, are a perfect substitute for store bough shrink film.
 In Chicago where I live, it is actually the one common plastic that is NOT accepted at recycling centers.
 If your lid has a texture pressed into it, it may or may not show after baking.
 You will have to give it a try!
 We have used #6 plastic several times, including for our easy Interlocking Building Discs.

 Tips for Baking Shrinky Dinks

-If you do not place a light pan or wire rack on top there may be a moment when you freak out because the shrinky dink curls up like crazy.
-The parchment helps keep it from happening a much as if you left it out but it is natural and it will flatten back out by leaving it in the heat.
+If you do not place a light pan or wire rack on top, there may be a moment when you freak out because the shrinky dink curls up like crazy.
+The parchment helps keep it from happening as much as if you left it out, but it is natural and it will flatten back out by leaving it in the heat.

 Again, colors darken with baking/shrinking.
 If you need something to be light colored, make it as light toned as you can to start with.
 Sky blue turns to darker blue, for example.
 On the printable inkjet kind, you can decrease the intensity of the printing to help colors come out the way you want them.

 Sizes will also vary with plastics.
 Some shrink more than others, and sizes may become distorted.

 I like to use parchment paper on a baking sheet under my pieces as well as a layer on top, as well as a light pan or rack to keep curling to a minimum.
 It does mean that you cannot see the plastic as it shrinks and you will have to take the pan and parchment off.
 For this reason I tend to set a timer for 10 minutes and check it then, rather than opening the oven several times.

 In the past we have used shrinky dinks to make homemade toys.
 We've made a jointed robot, rolling cars and trucks, a cutting princess doll and personalized I spy bottles.
 Come check them out!
 Have you made anything with shrinky dinks?
 I'd love to see it!!